 Tue 11.05 – 12.45 (Room 30) email: firstname.lastname@example.org

 Whether you want to write your memoirs for your children, your friends, the wider world or just yourself, this class will help you achieve your ambition.
 You will be able to read to the group what you have written during the week and there will be time for constructive and friendly discussion after the reading.
 We keep membership of the group to about 12 people so that proper attention can be given to each member’s contribution.

 WRITE YOUR MEMOIRS A Daphne Gotlop

-Every life is unique, fascinating and intriguing.
-Join this friendly group and start writing an account of yours!
-You’ll be able to get help and learn writing techniques and tips as well as hearing fascinating tales from your fellow authors of their own life-stories.
+Every life is unique, fascinating and intriguing so join this friendly group and start writing your account.
+You’ll get help and learn writing techniques and tips as well as hearing fascinating tales from your fellow authors of their own life-stories.
 The class is structured so that you share with the group what you have written in the preceding 7 days as well as getting advice and encouragement.
-The group consists of a maximum of 12 people, making it friendly, personal and supportive.
+It consists of a maximum of 12. people, making it friendly, personal and supportive.
 Make a start today!

 WRITE YOUR MEMOIRS B Tim Griebel

 Fri 10.30 – 12.30 (Room 26)

 This class is similar to the one above and will consist of a maximum of 7-8 people.